 CaO2 (mL O2/dL) = (1.34 x hemoglobin concentration x SaO2) + (0.0031 x PaO2)

 where SaO2 is the arterial oxyhemoglobin saturation and PaO2 is the arterial oxygen tension.
+In dyshemoglobinemias, the oxygen content is calculated with the same equation, although the saturations (and therefore the oxygen content) will be different for a specific PaO2 .
 Normal CaO2 is approximately 20 mL O2/dL.

 Similarly, the mixed venous blood oxygen content (CvO2) is the amount of oxygen bound to hemoglobin plus the amount of oxygen dissolved in mixed venous blood:

 - Needleman JP, Setty BN, Varlotta L, et al. Measurement of hemoglobin saturation by oxygen in children and adolescents with sickle cell disease.
 Pediatr Pulmonol 1999; 28:423.

 - Feenstra BW, Holland WP, van Lanschot JJ, Bruining HA.
 Design and validation of an automatic metabolic monitor.
 Intensive Care Med 1985; 11:95.